scrapoxy/scrapoxy/packages/website/architecture/overview.md

 Periodically, the refresh module queries the connector to update the list of proxies.

-On cloud providers, Scrapoxy instructs the start or removal of VM instances.
+On datacenter providers, Scrapoxy instructs the start or removal of VM instances.

 Additionally, Scrapoxy leverages the master module to query [fingerprint.scrapoxy.io](https://fingerprint.scrapoxy.io) to obtain proxies' status.
 This server provides details such as the real IP address, geo-localization, and other information about the proxy.